What are the system requirements?

 Android

-OBD Auto Doctor is available for Android devices having Android 6.0 (Marshmallow) or newer.
-However, support for devices running Android versions older than 7.0 (Nougat) is discontinued.
-Devices running Android 7.0 or newer continue getting new app updates.
+OBD Auto Doctor is available for Android devices having Android 7.0 (Nougat) or newer.

 iOS